Ralph Brown

 Ralph William John Brown (born 18 June 1957) is an English actor and writer, known for playing Danny the drug dealer in Withnail and I, the security guard Aaron (a.k.a.
 "85") in Alien 3, DJ Bob Silver in The Boat That Rocked aka Pirate Radio, super-roadie Del Preston in Wayne's World 2, the pilot Ric Olié in Star Wars: Episode I – The Phantom Menace, President Lyndon Johnson in Godfather of Harlem and Henry Clinton in Turn: Washington's Spies.
 He won the Samuel Beckett Award for his first play Sanctuary written for Joint Stock Theatre Company in 1987, and the Raindance and Sapporo Film Festival awards for his first screenplay for the British film New Year's Day in 2001.

 Early life

 Brown was born in Cambridge, the son of Heather R. and John F. W. Brown.
 He has two younger brothers, Paul and Andrew, and a younger sister Rebecca.
 He lived in Portsmouth, Hampshire until the age of seven, then moved to East Sussex where he attended Lewes Priory School.
-He graduated from the London School of Economics and Political Science with a Bachelor of Laws (LLB) in 1979.
+He graduated from the London School of Economics and Political Science with a Bachelor of Laws (LLB) degree in 1979.